mockoon/mockoon.com/content/docs/latest/templating/mockoon-request-helpers.md

 ## `bodyRaw`

-Get the **raw** value at a given `path` from the request body if the entering `Content-Type` is set to `application/json` or `application/x-www-form-urlencoded`.
+Get the **raw** value at a given `path` from the request body if the entering `Content-Type` is set to `application/json`, `application/x-www-form-urlencoded`, `application/xml` or `text/xml`.

 - The `path` takes the following form `key.0.key.5.key`.
 The syntax is based on [NPM **object-path** package](https://www.npmjs.com/package/object-path).
+Please note that XML bodies are parsed using [xml-js](https://www.npmjs.com/package/xml-js) package.
+Refer to this [page](docs:xml-support) or the package documentation for more information on how the XML is parsed and how to fetch specific properties.
-- For both JSON and form params bodies, full objects or arrays can be retrieved by the helper.
+- Full objects or arrays can be retrieved by the helper.
 - The full request's raw body can also be fetched when the `path` is omitted (`{{bodyRaw}}`) independently from the request's `Content-Type`.
 - If no value is present at the requested `path`, the default value will be used.
 - This helper allows the use of `body` within handlebars' helpers such as `{{#each}}` and `{{#if}}`.